 - last five digits of the driver’s social security number

-You also need a credit card to pay the fees - $11.50 for insurance records and $13 for commercial records (pricing as of July 2021).
+You also need a credit card to pay the fees - $11.50 for insurance records and $13 for commercial records.
 All electronic copies may be downloaded and printed.

 All three driving records may be obtained in person at your local Driving Records Counter at the Little Rock Driving Records Office.
 Take note that only insurance and commercial records can be obtained at Arkansas Revenue Offices.

 To get your driving record, you need to complete a driving request form and pay the applicable AR fees.